You are here

 The snapshot dashboards have primarily been created to assist LEAs with reconciling data prior to an annual snapshot date.

 WISEdash is the source from which snapshot data is taken.
-WISEdash obtains updated nightly, when WISEdata portal pushed data into WISEdash.
-If you data is not looking accurate on WISEdash, it could be an indicator that your information is not pushing: (a.) from your Student Information System (SIS) to WISEdata, (b.) from WISEdata to WISEdash.
-Open a Help Ticket if you your school/districts is experiencing problems with proper data flow.
+WISEdash updates nightly, when WISEdata pushes data into WISEdash.
+If your data does not look accurate on WISEdash, it could mean that your information is not pushing: (a.) from your Student Information System (SIS) to WISEdata, or (b.) from WISEdata to WISEdash.
+Open a Help Ticket if your school or district is experiencing problems with proper data flow.

 WISEdash Districts Snapshot TFS as default dashboard